By Celestine Duncan and Melissa Brown Munson

 Integrated Weed Management

 Management of large-scale knapweed infestations is more effective with a combination of treatments rather than using any one treatment method alone.
 Several studies have reported knapweed control with herbicides combined with other treatment methods.
 Maxwell and others (1992) reported that diffuse knapweed treated with herbicides re-established more rapidly when the treatment was followed by late-season grazing compared to non-grazed plots.
 Sheley and others (2004) reported that application of herbicides released perennial grasses from spotted knapweed competition and changed the weed population from mature, less palatable plants to juvenile plants that were preferred by sheep.
 Sheley and Jacobs (1997) found that fertilizer in combination with an herbicide treatment did not increase effectiveness or longevity of spotted knapweed control or increase grass production.
-Application of selective herbicide in combination with reseeding desirable grasses can reduce spotted knapweed establishment (Sheley et al. 2001; Mangold et al. 2015).
-Brown and others (1999) studied hand-pulling, mowing, and insects in combination with various herbicide treatments.
-Results indicated that mowing at the late bud stage in combination with an herbicide treatment may be more effective than the herbicide alone.
-Hand pulling in combination with herbicides is more effective than hand-pulling alone, but cost is greater than herbicide treatment alone.
+Application of selective herbicide in combination with reseeding desirable grasses can reduce spotted knapweed establishment (Sheley et al. 2001; Mangold et al. 2015; ).
+Field studies that combine hand-pulling, mowing, and insects in combination with various herbicide treatments have been conducted Brown and others (1999) reported that mowing at the late bud stage in combination with an herbicide treatment may be more effective than the herbicide alone.
+Hand pulling following mowing and herbicide treatments increased spotted knapweed control (Brown et al. 1999; McDonald et al. 2013) and is more effective than hand-pulling alone, but cost is greater than herbicide treatment alone.

 RELATED: Spotted Knapweed Management with Herbicides >

 - Arno S and M Harrington.
 1995.
 Unpublished data.